 The site is self-funded with income for ongoing maintenance and restoration generated through a combination of weddings and events, guided tours, film and photography shoots, and school excursions.

-The NSW Department of Primary Industries uses the site for agritourism to promote the history of Australian agriculture through the innovations of the Macarthur Family through to modern day farming practices that is still visible through operations at the adjacent land used for the Elizabeth Macarthur Agricultural Institute (EMAI) which was established for biosecurity and agricultural research.
+The DPIRD uses the site for agritourism to promote the history of Australian agriculture through the innovations of the Macarthur Family through to modern day farming practices that is still visible through operations at the adjacent land used for the Elizabeth Macarthur Agricultural Institute (EMAI) which was established for biosecurity and agricultural research.

 Schools enjoy a diverse range of hands-on curriculum based programs including the new Creamery Interpretative Centre.
 The Creamery showcases the dairy industry over the last 200 years and is supported by a virtual tour and online resources.